 What happens if you can’t pay your HOA fees?

 If you’re struggling to pay your HOA dues, the board or management company may be able to put you on a payment plan.
 You should try to be upfront about your financial situation with the board early on to see if you can reach an accommodation.

-Ultimately, if you’re in arrears for too long or your debt is insurmountable, the HOA has the power to have you evicted, and a lien could be placed against your deed to help the community recoup its losses.
+Ultimately, if you’re in arrears for too long or your debt is insurmountable, the HOA has the power to have you evicted.
+A lien could also be placed against your deed to help the community recoup its losses.

 Questions to ask before you buy in an HOA

-If you’re considering buying a property in a homeowners association, the amount of the HOA fees should be readily available.
+If you’re considering buying a property in a homeowners association, the amount and nature of the HOA fees should be readily available.
 Often, it’s included in the real estate listing.
-You should also be able to access, through your real estate agent or the HOA, minutes of past HOA meetings and other records that show fee changes and any rules that relate to fees.
+You should also be able to access, through your real estate agent or the HOA, minutes of past board meetings and other records that show fee changes and any rules that relate to fees.

 - How often has the HOA increased fees in recent years?